Skip to content

 • presented to emergency departments for mental health-related diagnoses at more than 4 times the rate for non-Indigenous Australians.

-In 2020–21, Indigenous Australians had higher rates of same-day and overnight hospital separations for specialised psychiatric care than non-Indigenous Australians (AIHW 2022c, 2022e).
+In 2020–21, First Nations people had higher rates of same-day and overnight hospital separations for specialised psychiatric care than non-Indigenous Australians (AIHW 2022c, 2022e) (Table S.2).

 Community mental health care refers to government‑funded and -operated specialised mental health care provided by community mental health care services and hospital‑based ambulatory care services, such as outpatient and day clinics (AIHW 2022b).